futurice/field-ops-guide/field-ops-guide.md

 Hardly ever is there budget for writing tests afterwards, nor do the tests help the development at that point, so make appropriate testing part of your standard mode of operation.

-### QUESTION: Are team member contributions continuously peer reviewed?
+### QUESTION: Are the work contributions systematically peer reviewed?

 **What is the criteria for "yes"?**